CTFEDs/Open-Design-Cape-Town-2016/workshop-outline.md

 # Workshop outline

 We'll all be working on our own stuff, but this isn't a blame game.
-It's a "how can we make our stuff better for everyone?"" game.
+It's a "how can we make our stuff better for everyone?" game.
 It's a love-in. :)

 ## Warm-up questions